michaelh23/bms_processingclass/content/outline/index.md

 Adding RGB to what we did above wtih greyscale:

+	stroke(R,G,B);
+	background(R,G,B);
+	fill(R,G,B);

 	stroke(255,0,0); // gives a red outline to your shapes background(0,255, 0);  // gives you a green background fill(0, 0, 255); // fills the next shapes with blue

-And rewriting the above with greyscale using RGB:
+And rewriting the above with greyscale using RGB (NOTE that for grey colors, all three of R, G, and B will be the same value):

 	stroke(50, 50, 50); // gives you a dark grey outline to your shapes
 	background(255, 255, 255); // gives you a white background
 	background(128, 128, 128); // gives you a medium grey background
 	fill(0, 0, 0); // fills the next shapes with black

+Other functions available that will affect drawing include:

+	noStroke(); // this takes out the outline of your shape strokeWeight(5); // this makes your shape outline the width specified noFill(); // this prevents a color from filling shapes

 The following code: